Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 VIDEO of Dpdl sample 3D application

-Multiple programming languages can be embedded and executed within the same Dpdl code via the keyword >>
+Multiple programming languages can be embedded and executed within the same Dpdl code via configurable Dpdl language plug-ins by using the keyword >>.

 Further programming languages and syntax interpreters can be developed and integrated via a dedicated plug-in interface and configuration if form of Dpdl language plug-ins.